charlie-j/edhoc-formal-analysis/README.md

  $ docker pull protocolanalysis/lake-edhoc:draft-14

-Alternatively, one may install the Sapic+ version neeeded for our case studies from the dedicated git repository (https://github.com/charlie-j/tamarin-prover/tree/feature-proverif-output-with-assoc) and the DeepSec (https://deepsec-prover.github.io/) webpages.
+Alternatively, one may install the Sapic+ version neeeded for our case studies through the provided archive (with corresponding README), and then follow the installations instructions from the Proverif (https://proverif.inria.fr/) and DeepSec (https://deepsec-prover.github.io/) webpages.

 # High Level Description